Barsaat Ki Raat: Legacy

-Barsaat Ki Raat is considered a milestone in the history of Indian cinema and is known for popularizing the romantic musical genre in films.
+Barsat Ki Rat is considered a milestone in the history of Indian cinema and is known for popularizing the romantic musical genre in films.

 In popular culture

-Buffy Sainte-Marie, a Canadian singer covered the song "Maayus To Hoon Vade Se Tere" from the movie, which she called the track "Mayoo Sto Hoon".
+Canadian singer Buffy Sainte-Marie covered the song "Maayus To Hoon Vade Se Tere" from the movie, which she titled "Mayoo Sto Hoon".
 The song was released on her debut album, It's My Way!, in 1964.

+The songs "Na To Karavan Ki Talash Hai" and "Yeh Hai Ishq Ishq" were remade for the 2025 Indian film Dhurandhar by Shashwat Sachdev as "Ishq Jalakar (Karvaan)", sung by Shahzad Ali, Subhadeep Das Chowdhury and Armaan Khan, and "Move (Yeh Ishq Ishq)", sung by Sonu Nigam and Reble, respectively.